 The field is always safer in those instances.
 But you have to roll the dice if you’re looking to boost your possible winnings, and the better-friendly odds make it so you don’t have to wager as much to feel a potential victory.

-If you'd rather stick with the single-game lines, that's perfectly fine.
-You'll have plenty of options.
-In addition to the moneyline, spread, and the over/under, college football National Championship props betting is the stuff of legend.
+If you’d rather stick with the single-game lines, that’s perfectly fine.
+You’ll have plenty of options.
+In addition to the moneyline, spread, and the over/under, National Championship props bets are the stuff of legend.